 There have been a few different versions of the St. Pete Pier since it was first constructed in 1889.
 Most recently was The Inverted Pyramid Pier built in 1973.
 The iconic structure was a tourist attraction and gathering place until 2013 when it was closed to make way for the new pier.
 The architecture of the new St. Pete Pier pays homage to the unique design of the Inverted Pyramid Pier.
 Read more history about the pier here.

 Getting There & Parking

 There are two huge parking lots in the Pier District, the Pelican and Dolphin lots.
-The fee to park in either of these lots is $2 per hour for the first 4 hours, $3 for the 5th hour and $4 for the 6th hour, with a 6-hour maximum per day.
-We noticed that there were only a couple spots still available on a Sunday afternoon.
-To get to the lots, you’ll have to drive through multiple busy 4-way stop intersections and pedestrian crosswalks.
+The fee to park in either of these lots on weekends is $2.50 per hour for the first 4 hours, $3.50 for the 5th hour and $4.50 for the 6th hour, with a 6-hour maximum per day.
+It might be challenging to find a parking spot on busy weekends.
+To get to the lots, you’ll have to drive through a couple busy 4-way stop intersections and pedestrian crosswalks.